Land reform in North Vietnam

-Land reform in North Vietnam (Vietnamese: Cải cách ruộng đất tại miền Bắc Việt Nam) can be understood as an agrarian reform in northern Vietnam throughout different periods, but in many cases it only refers to the one within the government of Democratic Republic of Vietnam (DRV) in the 1950s.
-The reform was one of the most important economic and political programs launched by the Viet Minh government during the years 1953–1956.
+Land reform in North Vietnam (Vietnamese: Cải cách ruộng đất tại miền Bắc Việt Nam) was a major campaign by the communist government of North Vietnam between 1953 and 1956.
+The goal was to take land from landlords and give it to poor farmers.
+Influenced by China's example, the reform included land redistribution, rent reduction, and class struggle.

+Many landlords were accused of crimes, publicly criticized, imprisoned, or executed.
+The campaign caused fear and division in villages, and thousands of mistakes were later admitted by the government.
+In 1956, a "Rectification of Errors" campaign was launched to correct these problems.
+Despite its violence, the reform changed rural society and helped the government gain control over the countryside.

 Background

 The project of land reform in North Vietnam was a product of the interplay of complex internal and external factors.
-On 9 March 1945, several years after occupation in Indochina, Japan instigated a military coup, overthrew the French administration in Indochina and established a puppet indigenous government headed by Tran Trong Kim.
+On 9 March 1945, several years after occupation in Indochina, Japan instigated a military coup, overthrew the Vichy French administration in Indochina and established a puppet indigenous government headed by Tran Trong Kim and Bảo Đại.
 However, five months later, Japan unconditionally surrendered.
 Taking the political vacuum, Viet Minh seized power by launching a nationwide revolution, and founded the DRV in Hanoi on September 2.

 Soon after that, Vietnam saw an influx of foreign power.
 The Kuomintang Chinese armies accepted the surrender of Japan in Vietnam North of the 16th parallel, with the British in the south.
 Both of them negotiated and facilitated the French return.
-After negotiations between the Viet Minh and the French broke down, the war between them started from late 1946 until 1954; this is called the First Indochina war (1946–1954).
+After negotiations between the Viet Minh and the French broke down, the war between them started from late 1946 until 1954; this is called the First Indochina War (1946–1954).